scilus/scil-documentation/source/our_tools/tractoflow.rst

     These instructions are particularly useful if you are trying to preprocess HCP data (Human Connectome Project).
 The data (as found for instance on BrainData, see :ref:`ref_heavy_storage`), is not totally raw and should not be used directly in tractoflow.
 We have prepared special parameters for such cases.
 They are kept in a nextflow.config file.

 The tractoflow command can also be ran with most options listed in a config file such as `this one <https://github.com/scilus/tractoflow/blob/master/nextflow.config>`_.
 You simply have to keep the nextflow.config file in the directory from where you run your command.
+However, a better use of the config files would be to use them for consultation only and to give all the parameters explicitly, manually, when launching tractoflow.
+This may avoid confusion on the default parameters.
+Be careful, thus, not to keep the config file in your directory if you are not sure how to use them!